eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 This system actually realizes what I'd call the "Condorcet ideal".
 Since voters participate in every matchup directly, you can more confidently claim the winner would beat everyone in a head-to-head runoff, rather than approximate head-to-head results from ranked data.
 I wrote [a cheeky post](../condorcet-approval/){:target="_blank"} in the past about how ranked Condorcet methods are only approximations of this; turns out there's now a system that does it for real.

 Oh, and if you're feeling mischievous: you can vote intransitively.
-Alice over Bob, Bob over Clark, Clark over Alice.
+Rock over Scissors, Scissors over Paper, Paper over Rock.
 You can't do that in a ranked method.
 I have no idea why you'd want to, but in this system you are free of the shackles of transitivity!

 ## Where I'm Skeptical